Cobord/TypeSafe_Tensors/README.md

 This static analysis is aimed to inform performance optimisations down the line, especially when in context of non-cubical tensors.
 These are at the moment only scarcely explored, without any known CUDA packages or optimisation algorithms existing.

-The technical components of this library hinge of three interdependent components:
+When it comes to technical details, this library hinges of three interdependent components:
 * **Containers**: they allow us to check that indexing a generalised Tensor is well-typed at compile-time.
 Doing this with cubical containers is easy since they expose the size information at the type level (i.e. `Tensor [2,3,4] Double`), but once we move on to the world of applicative functors this is no longer the case.
 Checking that an index into a `Tensor [BTreeNode] Double` is well-typed is only possible if the underlying functor additionally comes equipped with the data of a "shape", i.e. if the functor is a polynomial one, i.e. if the functor is the extension of a container.
 * **Applicative functors**: they allow us to perform generalised linear algebra operations as described in the [Applicative Programming with Naperian Functors](https://www.cs.ox.ac.uk/people/jeremy.gibbons/publications/aplicative.pdf) paper.
 * **Dependent lenses**: they allow us to define morphisms of containers, and therefore generalised tensor reshaping operations that do not operate on the content of the data, only the shape.
 These include views, reshapes, and traversals, and many other culprits that appear in libraries like numpy.